 6.13.1 Applicability to language

 C allows memory to be dynamically allocated primarily through the use of malloc(), calloc(), and realloc().
 Each will return the address to the allocated memory.
 Due to a variety of situations, the memory allocation may not occur as expected and a null pointer will be returned.
 Other operations or faults in logic can result in a memory pointer being set to null.
-Using the null pointer as though it pointed to a valid memory location causes undefined behaviour {XE undefined behaviour} (such as a segmentation fault).
+Using the null pointer as though it pointed to a valid memory location causes undefined behaviour . (such as a segmentation fault).

 Space for 10000 integers can be dynamically allocated in C in the following way: